Terrorism is in the global spotlight and it’s a topic we receive plenty of questions about.

 Missed transport due to terrorist activities isn’t covered by travel insurance.
 However, this is another case where getting in touch with your airline may be the best option, as they may cancel, re-arrange flights or offer refunds in the case of a major emergency.

 Whenever you’re booking transfers or connections for any trip, always allow plenty of extra time for potential delays.
 If you’re travelling by plane, aim for at least two hours between connecting flights.
-Your policy won’t cover missed connections due to not allowing a margin for delays or unexpected problems, regardless of whether terrorism is involved.
+Your policy won’t cover missed connections due to not allowing enough time for delays or unexpected problems, regardless of whether terrorism is involved.

 It also pays to check the timetables for any trains or buses you might be taking on your trip and downloading a copy of the schedule, if possible.
 If there’s no downloadable timetable, try taking a photo of one on your phone, and keeping track of the contact information for the company in case you have any problems.